zjykzj/zjykzj/README.md

 - 🔭 I am currently working in the AI start-up company YOYO

-- 🌱 I am currently focusing on the development and deployment of edge image search engine.
+- 🌱 I am currently focusing on the development and deployment of edge image search engine

 - 👯 Welcome to the other two organizations: [ZJCV](https://github.com/ZJCV) and [ZJDoc](https://github.com/ZJDoc)